DFE-Digital/apply-for-teacher-training/docs/bigquery_and_reports.md

   Publications::ITTMonthlyReportGenerator.new.to_h
 ```

-In case any day the report fails for generate (e.g BigQuery is timing out, etc)
+In case any day the report fails to generate (e.g BigQuery is timing out, etc)
 you can generate the JSON again by passing a generation and publication date.
-The code will calculate the last sunday from the generation date and consider
+The code will calculate the last Sunday from the generation date and consider
 that the cycle week that this data will consider in the report:

 ```ruby